 As often happens with many long-term volunteer projects, roles, duties, and assignments shifted over time.
 I found myself not only compiling contextual history, but also filling in some information about the parish.
 Thus, this history developed as follows:

-• Chapter 2: SFAP in the Larger Franciscan World to 1894
+• Chapter 2: In the Larger Franciscan World to 1894

 REFERENCES